Norwegian resistance movement: Armed resistance

 The German surrender of Akershus Fortress to Terje Rollem on 11 May 1945.

 Although Norway did not have any major battles beyond those of the Norwegian campaign, a number of military operations served to subvert the Nazi authorities and contribute to the larger war effort.
 Milorg started out as a small sabotage unit and ended up building a full military force in time for the liberation.
-Company Linge was a special operations unit that specialised in coastal insertions and combat.
+Company Linge was a special operations (SOE) unit that specialised in coastal insertions and combat.
 There were repeated raids in Lofoten, Måløy, and other coastal areas.